 Utilizing the train-the-trainer model, administrators were trained by Larry Faries (former CCPS Supervisor of Security) and/or Vince DeVivo.
-Additional professional development was provided in August 2018.

 7. Is there a mechanism in place for community members to report gang activity involving school age youth to local schools?
 If so, please describe the procedure (data collection).